 What About Mortgage Penalties?

 If you stay within the prepayment privileges outlined by your mortgage lender, you can make those increased payments without incurring any penalty.
-If you are paying out the full mortgage amount, you will also need to pay the lender a penalty as outlined in your mortgage agreement.
+If you are paying out the full mortgage amount, including if you are selling the property, you will also need to pay the lender a penalty as outlined in your mortgage agreement.
 Essentially, the lender is trying to recoup the interest they would have made during the remaining term of your mortgage.
 Think of it as a return for their investors – you wouldn't appreciate it if one of your investments didn't yield any results despite being locked in for a specific rate of return.

 Mortgage penalties can be complicated, especially when you're considering Interest Rate Differential (IRD), so we've put together a video to walk you through it.